Use of Animals in Our Research

 All our animal studies are conducted in strict compliance with EU Directive 2010/63 and the UK Animals (Scientific Procedures) Act 1986.
 A senior member of our management team holds the legal authority for our Institute, our Research Group Leaders hold Project Licence authorities for their research and all scientists and technologists involved with animal studies hold Personal Licences and receive training to assure their competency.
 We are regularly visited throughout the year by inspectors from the Home Office's Animals in Science Regulation Unit to ensure the laws are being adhered to and that the highest possible standards of animal welfare are being maintained.

 The welfare of our mice is a primary concern.
-The necessity, ethics and conduct of all research is critically reviewed by our Animal Welfare & Ethics Review Body (AWERB) and our scientists receive continual guidance from our Named Animal Care & Welfare Officers and our Named Veterinary Surgeon, as well as from our Home Office Inspector.
+The necessity, ethics and conduct of all research is critically reviewed by our Animal Welfare & Ethics Review Body (AWERB) and our scientists receive continual guidance from our Named Animal Care and Welfare Officers and our Named Veterinary Surgeon, as well as from our Home Office Inspector.

 As signatories to the Concordat on Openness on Animal Research in the UK, we welcome the opportunity to discuss and explain our research.
 You can contact us at firstname.lastname@example.org.